 Lower Division Honors Program Freshmen & Sophomores

-All freshmen who are admitted to the lower division program are awarded merit-based academic scholarships.
+The Lower Division Honors Program provides freshmen and sophomore students in all academic majors with value-added educational experiences.
+Academic components of the program strengthen exploration and communication skills through interdisciplinary assignments presentations, and discussion.
+All freshmen who are admitted to the lower division program are considered for merit-based academic scholarships.
 These are most often awarded as SUNY-ESF Presidential Scholarships or National Scholarships and require meeting performance targets for continuation.

-Honors Seminar in Environmental Science and Forestry (ESF 109, 1 credit)
+- Honors Seminar in Environmental Science and Forestry (ESF 109, 1 credit)

 Students who maintain good standing in honors will receive early Registration privileges and access to honors sections of courses offered at Syracuse University and ESF.
 Honors students will be deemed "in good standing in honors" when they demonstrate steady progress in fulfilling honors requirements and a cumulative GPA of 3.500 or higher.
 Students who are not in good standing in honors will be informed in writing.